 More traditional activities including educational and training programs are also offered to the Loyola community, including various student groups, Student Life staff, Campus Police, and other administrators.
 The Counseling Center staff develops, implements, and evaluates outreach activities aimed at personal growth, teaching important skills, and fostering a sense of community amongst the participants.
 Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction; and participation in campus retreats.
 Active liaison relationships exist between the Counseling Center and many departments across the campus.

 Fellows are actively involved in public health, preventive services, and traditional outreach efforts.
-Fellows participate in our Public Health Team Meetings to develop our public health approach to community engagement around current issues.
+Fellows will be given a chance to observe professional staff doing outreach at the start of their year, then co-facilitate and do solo outreach programs.
+Fellows participate in our Public Health Team Meetings, which meet every other week to develop our public health approach to community engagement around current issues.

 A significant percentage of counseling center psychologists are asked to conduct research related to process, outcome, or accountability during their career.
-As a result, Fellows would be invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
-Fellows will have access to the University's library and research support services.
+As a result, Fellows are invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
+Fellows will have access the University's library and research support services.

 Our Counseling Center staff attempts to build on and live out Loyola’s value for diversity within and between us.
 Our role draws us into various connections across campus where we train, mentor, collaborate, and consult with different offices and student groups in ways that will encourage the full expression of human diversity.
-Some of this work involves intentionally making our counseling services more accessible to students who are part of underrepresented identity and cultural groups who do not traditionally come for counseling, around dimensions such as gender, race/ethnicity, religion, sexual orientation, or ability status.
-Some of this work involves consultation with offices and organizations that provide support for these students, to help them identify ways our skills could serve them in their work with students, as well as using their insights to improve our ability to connect with these students.
-This could also involve providing particularly relevant outreach experiences for underserved student groups.
-Public health campaigns are made more powerful and effective when we include messages and liaisons that speak to various populations.
+Some of this work involves intentionally making our counseling services more accessible to students who are part of underrepresented identity and cultural groups who do not traditionally come for counseling, around dimensions such as gender identity, race/ethnicity, religion, sexual orientation, social class or ability status.
+Some of this work involves consultation with offices and organizations that provide support for these students as well as using their insights to improve our ability to connect with these students.
+This could also involve providing particularly relevant outreach and public health campaigns representative of the experiences for underserved student groups.

-The Cultural Alliance Steering Committee consists of a small group of staff members who meet regularly to discuss consultations and apparent trends that warrant further attention from our Center.
-This Committee then regularly updates the full staff on this information, suggests ways to address issues, elicits staff-wide discussion for exploration, and tracks the Center's service provision to underserved groups.
+The Social Justice Committee consists of a small group of staff members who meet regularly to discuss consultations and apparent trends that warrant further attention from our Center.
+This Committee provides leadership for the full staff on issues of social justice, eliciting ongoing awareness and exploration, and tracks the Center’s service provision to underserved groups.

 Professional Training and Development

-Postdoctoral Fellows will participate in several seminars facilitated by senior staff members.
+Postdoctoral Fellows will participate in three year-long seminars facilitated by senior staff members.

-Public Health Seminar meets to learn what goes into developing a successful public health campaign for a university campus community.
+Public Health Seminar is a year-long seminar that meets regularly to learn what goes into developing a successful public health campaign for a university campus community.
 Fellows will get experience with what community assessments, collaboration, and center-wide planning is involved in these projects.

 Professional Development Seminar is a one-hour seminar that meets regularly and explores issues such as career discernment, job seeking, and the developmental journey of being a Postdoctoral Fellow.
 It helps Fellows obtain information, support, and perspective on intentionally developing their professional identity.